mattmoor/zero-friction-actions/README.md

-# Keyless signing with Github Actions
+# Keyless signing with GitHub Actions

-This repo contains a small example of how to perform keyless signing with Github Actions using Sigstore's cosign.
+This repo contains a small example of how to perform keyless signing with GitHub Actions using sigstore's [cosign](https://github.com/sigstore/cosign).